cpu/acmeshell/website/content/index.md

 * **sign** - create a JWS for a provided message with the active account key or another ACMEShell key.
+* **keyAuth** - create a key authorization for a selected challenge token with a specified ACME account key thumbprint.
 * **jwsDecode** - Decode a JSON JWS and its BASE64URL encoded fields.
 * **b64url** - BASE64URL encoding/decode data.
 * **post** - make an HTTP POST with an arbitrary payload to an arbitrary URL.
 By